Altinn/altinn-studio-docs/content/altinn-studio/reference/logic/events/subscribing/_index.en.md

 ```
 {{% notice theme="warning"  %}}
-If the hosted service fails to run successfully, ie. throws an exception, the application will fail to start.
-If you don't want this behavior you should catch any exception and not rethrow it.
+If the hosted service fails to run successfully, i.e. throws an exception, the application will fail to start.
+If you don't want this behaviour you should catch any exception and not rethrow it.
 {{% /notice %}}